 But when difficult scenarios are hard to avoid, how do you keep your healthcare staff happy?

-Measure Staff Morale- Informal and Formal Methods
+Measure Staff Morale- Informal and Formal Hospital Methods

-Read this article for more in depth methods to boost morale in the workplace!
+Read this article for more in depth methods to boost morale in the workplace.

 Remember Confidentiality and Interpretation

 It is easy for those heavily invested in the organisation to be overwhelmed by a set of findings.
-It is important that you, as a hospital leader, are thoughtful of the issue’s scalability and the resources and budgets.
+It is important that you, as a leader, are thoughtful of the issue’s scalability, resources and budgets.
 You may find that by changing one simple thing, you can actually improve a number of issues.
-But you need someone who is removed from the situation, to spot that thing.
+But you need someone who is removed from the situation to spot that.

-Take a look at our interview on The Happy App, here, to see how anonymity works best in healthcare improvement!
+Take a look at our interview on The Happy App, here, to see how anonymity works best in healthcare improvement.